ginstrom/paladin-novel/manuscript/chapter-15.md

 "Know him?
 Lad, Grimjaw is the finest siege engineer in the known world.
 His engines have broken more fortress walls than any other dwarf alive."
 Thorek's expression was troubled.
 "But he serves the Crown of Ironhold.
 Has for thirty years.
 What would bring him here?"

 They had their answer within the hour, as the column reached the settlement's edge and Maera dismounted with the fluid grace of someone half her age.
 But it was the woman beside her who commanded immediate attention—tall, regal, with the bearing of someone accustomed to command.
 Her armor was practical but well-made, and the sword at her side showed the wear of frequent use.
+As she dismounted, her feet found the ground in a perfect fighting stance—weight balanced, knees slightly bent, one hand resting casually on her sword hilt while her eyes swept the settlement's defenses with professional assessment.

 "Gond," Maera said, approaching with a smile that didn't quite reach her eyes.
 "You've been busy since we last met."